johncai117/Meta-Fine-Tuning/README.md

 * **Average accuracy across all trials: 73.78\%
 * This is a 6.51\% improvement over the baseline model in the challenge.
+* This submission won 2nd place in the CVPR CDFSL challenge.

 ## Steps for Loading Data